Bachelor's Degree in Life Sciences

 - Definitions and related vocabulary

-- The challenges and benefits
+- The Challenges and Benefits

 - Standards, certification, and accreditation

-THE PROCESS APPROACH: 3 hours
+THE PROCESS-BASED APPROACH: 3 hours

-- Process representation
+- Process modeling

-- Process management
+- Process Management

-IMPROVEMENT : 3 hours
+IMPROVEMENT CONTINUES: 3 hours

-- The principles of continuous improvement
+- The Principles of Continuous Improvement

-- Internal and external auditing
+- Internal and External Audits

 - Introduction to Statistical Process Control